ucdscenter/learning_machines_app/README.md

 Contact the UC Digital Scholarship Center for elasticsearch IAM credentials, aws sqs, and template to the to fill in the credentials.py information, as well as connection to the dev database.

 In the SQS_QUEUE_NAME field, make a unique queue name for your local tasks to be sent to.
+The queue we use for development/production is 'learning-machines-celery', so just prepend your aws username plus "-" to this.
+For example, my local field is set to 'ez-learning-machines-celery'

-ONLY DO THE RDS STEPS IF USING LOCAL DATABASE
+### Set up/connect to Database

-If you are using a local postgres server you can do the following, but no need if using the default config, because that connects to a dev database that is already migrated:
+While working locally, general use your local automatically created sql db.
+To set that up:

 Create db and make migrations, and migrate
 ```bash